Last updated on August 25th, 2020 at 12:30 pm

 This winter take a defensive stance with your hair care and make it a daily quest to fight off the frigid cold by imparting and helping your hair retain moisture – as much as possible.

-Here’s six techniques you can do to help your hair retain moisture this winter:
+Here’s six winter hair care techniques you can do to help your hair retain moisture:

 1- Twist soaking wet hair that’s been sealed with a light oil and whipped butter.